-For the last three days my left breast has this strange vibration.
-At first I thought I was imagining it but it continues!
-It doesn't hurt...just feels wierd.
-Could it be a symptom of breast cancer?
+Recently my left breast has this strange vibration.
+At first I thought I was imagining it, but it continues!
+It doesn't hurt—just feels like a weird sensation.
+Could this be a symptom of breast cancer?

 Why are people not being warned of the dangers of cell phones which should NEVER be carried on the body and certainly not near delicate fatty tissue like breasts.
 Are people really that unaware of the dangers of microwave radiation?
 The graphs for gliomas and brain lymphomas have gone nearly vertical in the last few years.
 A brain surgeon I met said, when I asked him if he thought it was due to cell phones 'well, put it this way - I only use a land line.'
 For godssakes women - inform yourselves.
 And NEVER let your children carry phones on their bodies.